-Design Principle 3a: Diversity

-and distinction within the SDL should be enhanced through the application of character typologies, which will reinforce the settlement structure.
+Design Principle 3a: Diversity and distinction within the SDL should be enhanced through the application of character typologies, which will reinforce the settlement structure.
 The typologies will inform the design of the built form, streets and spaces and landscape treatment of the built areas of the SDL.

 Three character typologies have been identified, and are shown on the accompanying plan.
-They promote a simple pattern which will see the most built up areas at the centres, with a gradual reduction in built intensity towards the edges of the SDL in response to the rural surrounds.
+They promote a simple pattern which will see the most built up areas alongside the primary street connection, with a gradual reduction in built intensity towards the northern edge of the SDL and at the interface with the existing housing.

-The following table summarises the requirements relating to the three identified typologies; these will be developed further through detailed masterplanning by the applicant which will ensure the SDL responds to the unique qualities of each village.
-The Borough Design Guide should also inform the applicant's design process.
+The following table summarises the requirements relating to the three identified typologies: these will be developed further through detailed masterplanning by the applicant which will ensure each village expansion area responds to the unique qualities of each village.
+The Borough Design Guide should inform detailed design work.

 Figure 4.5: Character Typologies